wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1819.md

 3 And the ship was called Java, after one of the sweet scented islands of the east ; where the poppy flourishes, where the heat of the sun is abundant, and where the Bohon Upas emits its deadly poison.

-4 Moreover, she carried about four hundred and fifty men, and a governor, and many officers and soldiers of the king ; and she was well prepared for battle.
+4 Moreover, she carried about four hundred and fifty men, and a governor,* and many officers and soldiers of the king ; and she was well prepared for battle.

+* Gov. Hyslop and suite, bound to Bombay.

 5 And Lambert commanded the ship of Britain, and he was a brave and valiant man.